jjgroenendijk/muskrattrap/website/content/_index.md

 type: docs
 ---

-# SMARTrap: The Intelligent Muskrat Trap
+# Muskrat trap: The Intelligent Muskrat Trap

 Welcome to the SMARTrap project!
 This initiative aims to develop a smart, humane, and efficient solution for controlling muskrat populations using IoT technology.